JuliaDynamics/NetworkDynamics.jl/docs/src/callbacks.md

     To extract or plot timeseries of observed states under *time variant parameters* (i.e. parameters that are changed in a callback), those changes need to be recorded using the [`save_parameters!`](@ref) function whenever `p` is changed.
-    When using [ComponentCallback](@ref NetworkDynamics.ComponentCallback), NetworkDynamics will automaticially check for changes in `p` and save them if necessary.
+    When using [ComponentCallback](@ref NetworkDynamics.ComponentCallback), NetworkDynamics will automatically check for changes in `p` and save them if necessary.